Tobezz/alx-higher_level_programming/README.md

-First stage on high level programming.which is basically python
+This is my first high level programming language